Family Violence — Also Known As Domestic Violence

 Quite the contrary.
 If left untreated the performer of family violence tends to settle into a cycle of violent behaviour that becomes more frequent and increasingly more violent, even fatal, over time.

 If you are performing family violence don’t make the mistake of thinking you can stop using will power alone or by giving up alcohol, getting a better job, reducing your stress.
-You have learned this behaviour and you will need to un-learn it as well as learn other ways to cope when things go wrong.
+You have learned this behaviour and you will need to un-learn it as well as learn other ways to cope with life when things go wrong.